-In working with collections (lists, queues, maps) of data, we usually have to perform one or more of the following operations on the collection: accessing, searching, appending, inserting, replacing/swapping, deleting and sorting
+In working with collections (lists, queues, maps) of data, you usually have to perform one or more of the following operations on the collection: accessing, searching, appending, inserting, replacing/swapping, deleting and sorting.

 Binary search is one of the most popular algorithms for searching for a number within a sorted list of numbers.
 It has a time complexity of O(log N) which means that its ability to find a number in a sorted list is minimally affected by the length of numbers in the list.